-The Kurdish community's striving for legitimacy was visible not only in the signs, but also in their practices during the event.
-Before the festival ended, Ara asked the parent in charge of the performance if he and the mayor could speak to the participants.
-In our field notes, we recorded:
+The Kurdish community's striving for acceptance and sympathy for their cause was visible not only in the signs in the stall, but also in their practices during the event.
+Before the festival ended, Ara asked the parent in charge of the stage performance if he could make a speech.
+He got the permission and in our field notes, we recorded:

 Ara and the mayor are in deep conversation before entering the stage.
 Ara starts by saying that the municipality is diverse and colourful, and so is the school.
 The multicultural festival is organized every year, and multicultural parents contribute with food, dance songs, and cultural materials.
 Multiculturalism is an enrichment for the municipality and for the school.
 Ara ends by saying: "I wish to say something about the fight against IS.
 Kurdish military forces called Peshmerga fight hard against IS [Islamic State].
 Thanks to Peshmerga who stopped the power expansion of IS.
 Peshmerga fight for the security of the world community, for safety, democracy and freedom."
-When Ara has finished talking, the mayor addresses the audience by saying that the school does great work with regard to multicultural education.
-People clap, and not much later participants start taking down their stuff and leave the hall.
+When Ara has finished talking, the mayor addresses the audience saying that the school does great work with regard to multicultural education.
+People clap, and not much later participants start taking down the stalls and leave the hall.
+As the field notes illustrate, Ara used the opportunity to praise the municipality and the school for their work and multicultural profile, again connecting to the host country.
+However, he also praised Kurdish military forces for battling against IS and contributing to the security, safety, democracy, and freedom of the world community.
+Linking the municipality and the school to the Kurdish forces was not only a powerful statement which equated the work of municipality, the school and Peshmerga, but also a political statement and an idealisation of Peshmerga's achievements as a resistance movement (see Cohen 2008, 17).
+As Blommaert (2013, 3) argues, 'physical space [...] offers, enables, triggers, invites, prescribes, proscribes, polices or enforces certain patterns of social behaviour'.
+It is thus possible to interpret Ara's strong political content in his public speech as an expression of the social space.
+Moreover, we see a link between the appreciation of and fight for democracy and freedom in the speech and political content present in the semiotic event-related signs in the stall, as explored in the previous section.

-As the field note illustrates, Ara used the opportunity to praise the municipality and the school for their work and multicultural profile, again connecting to the host country.
-However, he also praised Kurdish military forces for battling against IS and contributing to the security, safety, democracy and freedom of the world community.
-Linking the municipality and the school to the Kurdish forces was not only a powerful statement which equated the work of municipality, the school and Peshmerga, but also a political statement and an idealization of Peshmerga's achievements as a resistance movement (cf. Cohen 2008, 17).
-Contrary to this, during the interview, Ara emphasized that the multicultural festival was not a place for politics and conflict: "[It is] important to put it [politics and conflict] on the shelf and be together and show your culture, integration and inclusion. [...]
+Contrary to the articulated political content of the speech, Ara emphasised during the interview that the multicultural festival was not a place for politics and conflict: '[It is] important to put it [politics and conflict] on the shelf and be together and show your culture, integration and inclusion. [...]
 And forget the past with different nations at war.
-Solidarity."
-When we asked about his relationship to people from Turkey, Iran, Iraq and Syria in the event, he replied, "We shouldn't talk about why with that person from Iran. [...].
+Solidarity'.
+When we asked about his relationship to people from Turkey, Iran, Iraq, and Syria in the event, he replied, 'We shouldn't talk about why with that person from Iran. [...].
 That's forbidden at school that day.
-I don't want to talk to about it with him, and hurt him, because he's a refugee just like me."
-An important aspect of diaspora to Cohen (Cohen 2008, 7) is mobilization of a collective identity in terms of a solidarity with co-ethnic members in other countries.
+I don't want to talk to about it with him, and hurt him, because he's a refugee just like me'.
+An important aspect of diaspora to Cohen (Cohen 2008, 7) is mobilisation of a collective identity in terms of a solidarity with coethnic members in other countries.
 Here, however, we see how Ara built solidarity with co-refugees in similar diaspora situations, what can be framed as a cosmopolitan consciousness.
 The restoration of a collective memory also seemed to include a global solidarity with other participants at the festival with experiences of displacement and transnational existence.